 - Inadequate security

-In addition to the individual who perpetrated the abusive act, other parties may also face responsible for the harm you have suffered.
+In addition to the individual who perpetrated the abusive act, other parties may also face responsibility for the harm you have suffered.
 In some cases, a survivor may file a civil suit against an organization, person, or institution that enabled the abuse through negligent supervision or poor security.

 There are generally two types of damages that courts award in sexual abuse lawsuits: (1) economic and (2) non-economic.
 It is fairly easy to determine economic damages, such as lost wages or medical bills, but non-economic damages are more difficult to calculate.
 These damages may include pain and suffering, loss of consortium, and reduced quality of life.
-The survivor may need long-term care for problems such as depression, addiction, and suicide.
+The survivor may need long-term care for problems such as depression, addiction, and attempted suicide.